dotkernel/development/README.md

 It's a modern tool that incorporates the power of multiple already known command-line applications like `Windows PowerShell`, `Linux shell`, and more...

 ### What is this?
-This repository demonstrates multiple ways of creating and maintaining your development environment.
+This repository provides multiple ways of creating and maintaining your development environment.

 ### How it works?
-It provides automation scripts and instructions for the following tools:
+You will find automation scripts and instructions for the following tools:
 * [Ansible](ansible/README.md)
 * [Docker](docker/README.md)